AmrEldib/cmder-powerline-prompt/README.md

 # Requirements

 Download the [AnonymousPro font](https://github.com/powerline/fonts/tree/master/AnonymousPro)
 You'll be able to use any font in Cmder, but this font contains the symbols included in the prompt.

+## Font
+To use another font and still show symbols correctly:
+- Go to Cmder Settings > Main
+- Choose Main console font to be what you prefer
+- Choose _Alternative font_ to be _Anonymice Powerline_
+- Modify the value of _Unicode ranges_ to add: `E0A0; E0B0;`
+- Save Settings

 # Usage